-The Attendance Officer can offer advice.
+The School Attendance Support Team can offer advice.
 If a teacher is concerned about the welfare of a child they should consult the SENCO and/or Headteacher as Child Protection Co-ordinator.

-Depending on the special educational needs of the children different agencies may be involved e.g. occupational therapist, speech and language therapist, physiotherapist, psychiatrist, the Traveller Service.
+Depending on the special educational needs of the children different agencies may be involved e.g. occupational therapist, speech and language therapist, physiotherapist, psychiatrist, the Traveller Service or other specialist teachers.